hyperledger-archives/ursa-rfcs/text/pok-vpc/README.md

 The following describes how the 3 entities are used.
 - For the 1st step (commitment), the prover first creates a `ProverCommitting` object.
 This object holds the generators and random values used during this step.
 - Prover calls `ProverCommitting::commit` for each proof of knowledge that he wishes to do.
 This function takes a generator (`gen`) and optionally takes a randomness.
 If not supplied, it creates its own.
+An alternate API could have exposed 2 methods, one commit method that expects a blinding and one that does not.
     ```rust
     impl $ProverCommitting {
         .....